And at the end of all our exploring

 Mum riding her horse to school.
 She and her family all rode horses and her father Martin Healy was recognized as having a "good seat" in a horse which was a mark of respect locally.
 My mother went to school with Alan Marshall from "I can Jump Puddles" fame.
 He suffered from polio as a child which was still around in the 50's as was Asthma and TB in the frequently cold and wet conditions of the Western District.
 People needed sturdy houses and lots of fireplaces, wood and family support.
 It's a clannish area.

 Parent's wedding 1944 at St Patrick's Cathedral, Melbourne.
 Not a bad effort in those days to get so much finery.
-My Aunt was the buyer for Eckt's Drapery Store in Camperdown so easier to make possible.
-Left to Right, Jock Hedley, Stan Taggart, my father, Alfred Edward Forbes Taggart, my Aunt, Nell Healy, Uncle Tim Healy, my Grandmother, Elizabeth Mary Healy (Bird), Uncle Mick Healy, Baby John , son of John Healy.
+My Aunt was the buyer/manager for Eckt's Drapery Store in Camperdown which made it possible.
+Left to Right, Jock Headley, Stan Taggart, my father, Alfred Edward Forbes Taggart, my Aunt, Ellen (Nell) Healy, Uncle Tim Healy, my Grandmother, Elizabeth Mary Healy (Bird), Uncle Mick Healy, Baby John , son of John Healy.

 Paty, American poet and Sully, outside "Sunnyside house', Camperdown

 Mum, Sully and Paty in Paty's garden at" Meza Gebel" (Goat Hill), Jancourt Forest.
 Paty was a bright, energetic, talented young poet, my mother initially met on the Sydney Art gallery steps reading poetry with her first husband Billy Marshall-Stoneking who was a musician, teacher, poet and playwright.
-They had recently immigrated from America at the time , disgusted at the Race riots and war tone of America in the 70's.
-They were both super-talented and set up house at Cross Boundary Rd, initially, just out of town.
-Billy taught at Mercy College for a time before going to live and work at Papunya in the NT as the Desert Art movement came to public attention.
-Paty stayed and forged a new life at Jancourt Forest with new husband Bill Stace and raising babies, a garden equivalent to a Cathedral and producing poems, drawings and books.
+Billy eventually went to teach at Papunya in the NT as the Desert Art movement came to public attention.
+Paty stayed and forged a new life at Jancourt Forest with new husband Bill Stace, raising babies, a garden equivalent to a Cathedral and producing poems, drawings and books.

 Dad and Julian, Warrandyte.
 Lot 6 Kangaroo Grd Rd.
 Warrandyte.
-Adored the place.
-We left Warrandyte about this time to "go forward"after my son's birth and my husband's collapse.
-I was paying a morgage of about 17% interest on my own along with everything else.
-Having parents who were trustworthy and secure gave me the freedom to go out to work and know my son was cuddled up in bed listening to "Uncle Tim" stories that my mother would make up for him about her brother who had been a policeman all his life.
-My father later walked Julian up to 3yr old Kindy and back and at one point when I took him he referred to their conversations and told me all about the different hats that cowboys wore.
+I adored the place.
+However, I left with Jules at this time to "go forward".
+I was paying a morgage of about 17% interest on my own.
+My Super went in supporting a husband who had collapsed and who then settled in Box Hill with a new partner leaving me with a baby and every sort of responsibility-my anticipated Happy Home Dream went up in smoke .
+Having parents who were trustworthy, loving and secure gave me the freedom to go out to work and know my son was cuddled up in bed listening to "Uncle Tim" stories that my mother would make up for him about her brother who had been a policeman all his life.
+My father later walked Julian up to 3yr old Kindy and back each day and one day when I took him he referred to their conversations and told me all about the different hats that cowboys wore.
 The black for the "baddies" and the white for the "goodies".
 I was astonished .
 The"wisdom" that granddads have with their grandsons!
-I was so grateful for the opportunity to go out and live my life and earn a living and still confident of coming home to a happy child.
+I was so grateful for the opportunity to support us both while being confident of his safety and coming home to a happy child.
+Usually, geting home was to a farmhouse, where I needed to chop wood for a fire, get tea on, feed the pets, feed us , sit in front of the fire with Jules reading stories and talking until bedtime.
+I didnt have the money for a phone or a TV initially and we were out in the sticks of Camperdown at Tandarook old Teachers school house.
+The school itself was abandonned and run down but it became my first real studio and in working as the Art Adviser for the area I initiated a contemporary Art Exhibition at Purrumbete Homestead called, "Who Paints the Cows?".
+I taught Julian to read walking along the road to the local creek, writing leters on the side of the road and making and sounds and words as we laughed and talked and learnt.

 My Jancourt Cow for "Who Paints the Cows?"
 Exhibition at Purrumbete Homestead.